6 Reasons to Choose a C Corporation for Small Business

 Because the corporation is a separate legal entity, it is an individual taxpayer in the eyes of the IRS.
 While this structure is one of the most complex business arrangements available, it is also the most sophisticated, which makes it an attractive option for the savvy independent professional.

-When deciding on how to structure your small business, consider these 6 advantages to forming a C Corporation.
+When deciding on how to structure your small business, consider these six advantages of forming a C Corporation.

 1. Limited Liability Protection